Rishthegreat/Notes/School/Great Depression.md

 	- Poorly built housing, called Hoovervilles
 	- -
 	- People hanging on the side of trains because they need to migrate, but have no money to do so
+	- A lot of people lining up outside soup kitchens